Essential Tips for Thriving in Sustainable Gardening

 Americans use nearly 9 billion gallons of water daily for outdoor purposes, with much of it going to gardens and lawns.
 Rainwater harvesting puts free, chlorine-free water to work in your garden.

-A rain barrel collects hundreds of gallons during a storm.
+A simple rain barrel on your downspout collects hundreds of gallons during a single storm.
 In many US states, this practice is encouraged with tax incentives.
-Check your local regulations and start capturing this valuable resource.

 Drip Irrigation Systems for Efficiency

-Drip irrigation delivers water to roots, reducing waste from evaporation and runoff by up to 50% compared to sprinklers.
-These systems use timers to give plants consistent moisture.
+Drip irrigation delivers water directly to plant roots, reducing waste from evaporation and runoff by up to 50% compared to traditional sprinklers.
+Timers ensure plants get consistent moisture even when you are away.

 Drought-Tolerant Plants for Every Region